Frequently asked questions

 Can you drink and eat in the library?

 For reasons of hygiene and to respect the collections integrity, it is forbidden to eat food in the library spaces.
 Drinks are tolerated in closed recipients.
-A cafeteria is available for visitors on the second level.
+A cafeteria is available for visitors on the third level.

 Is it possible to heat a meal in the cafeteria?